mozilla/global-sprint/_articles/site-hosts.md

 3. When [Site Host Registration]() is open (later this Spring), **REGISTER** as a Site Host.
 You'll get additional info and and a swag pack of stickers to help promote the Global Sprint.

 ### Hosting A Site at the Global Sprint
 A Global Sprint site is a physical space where participants and project leads gather to work on the Sprint.
 A site needs good workspace for participants, and an internet connnection-- preferably good, strong Wi-Fi.
-Your site can be for three people, or for 30-- it's up to you. **While the Sprint itself is a 48 hour event, you only need to be present at your site from 9 to 5 local time on both days.**
+Your site can be for three people, or for 30 or more, it's up to you. **While the Sprint itself is a 48 hour event, you only need to be present at your site from 9 to 5 local time on both days.**

 As site host, you're responsible for
 * welcoming people who come to work in-person